becamorin20/Group-16/docs/status.md

 <video src="https://youtu.be/LjnAuq_4ytM" width="320" height="200" controls preload></video>

 ## PROJECT SUMMARY
-The goal of this project is to survive for as long as possible in a 10x10 block environment with a maze and three zombies placed somewhere in the maze.
+The goal of this project is to have an agent survive for as long as possible in a 10x10 block environment with a maze and three zombies placed somewhere in the maze.
 The agent starts off in the middle of this environment.
 The zombies are placed at three pre-chosen spots.
 The agent must survive for as long as possible.
 See figure below for visualization:
 <div align="center"><img src="//raw.githubusercontent.com/becamorin20/Zombie-Maze-Land/master/docs/images/maze.png" width="500"></div>
 Figure 1: Picture of 10x10 maze environment for Malmo-Minecraft agent.
 Black spots indicate walls.
 White spots indicate free path.
 Green spot indicates starting position of agent.
 Red spot indicates starting position of zombies.